You may be able to get free school meals and extra funding for your child’s school through the Pupil Premium, if you receive certain benefits.

 Should I apply for the Pupil Premium if my child already receives free meals at school?

 Yes please.
 Although children in Reception, Year 1 and Year 2 are currently eligible for free meals, we are unable to check your eligibility for the full Pupil Premium scheme unless you complete an application form.

-How will the school use the extra money?
+How schools use the extra money

 Each school may use the funding slightly differently and will publish what they do on their website.
 Some examples of how Merton schools are currently using the money include the following: